blokhin/OPTiMaDe/optimade.md

 * **Field**: A property that can be requested as partial output from the API.
 * **Resource object**: Represent resources.
 MUST contain at least the following top-level fields:
   `id`, `type`.
-* **ID**: A unique identifier that specifies a specific resource in a database, which does not need to be immutable.
-It MUST NOT be a reserved word.
+* **ID**: A unique identifier which together with entry type specifies a specific resource in a database.
+The resource does not need to be immutable.
+  ID MUST NOT be a reserved word.
 * **Immutable ID**: A unique identifier that specifies a specific resource in a database that MUST be immutable.
 * **Reserved words**: The list of reserved words in this standard is: